 What is the difference between SESUR and SURGE?

-SESUR is our research program for Stanford undergraduates and SURGE is brings diverse students from other universities to Stanford for the summer.
+SESUR is our research program for Stanford undergraduates and SURGE brings diverse students from other universities to Stanford for the summer.
 Both programs are targeted at students seeking their first research experience.
 SURGE students are typically juniors or seniors, whereas SESUR students are more often freshmen and sophomores.

 What sorts of projects are appropriate?

 While the nature of the summer research conducted by students is varied, the best projects are those that give the student a degree of independence and allow them to feel a sense of intellectual ownership within the larger framework of your own research.
 When designing a project, think about how the student will be able to guide the work and make their own decisions about directions and methods.
-The best projects anticipate “student ownership” of a clear scientific outcome or analysis that can be presented as a poster at the end of the summer (SURGE) or at Homecoming Weekend (SESUR).
-Feel free to consult the archives to get a sense for previous projects.
+The best projects anticipate “student ownership” of a clear scientific outcome or analysis that can be presented as a poster at the end of the summer during the Symposium (SURGE) or at Homecoming Weekend (SESUR).
+Feel free to consult the archives to get a sense of previous projects.

 What sort of students can I expect to hear from?